osteel/openapi-httpfoundation-testing-laravel-example/README.md

-# OpenAPI HttpFoundation Testing: a Laravel Example
+# OpenAPI HttpFoundation Testing – a Laravel Example

 This repository demonstrates how to use the [OpenAPI HttpFoundation Testing](https://github.com/osteel/openapi-httpfoundation-testing) package in a Laravel project.